simseksevval/Telegram-Bot-with-Python/README.md

 # Telegram-Bot-with-Python
 This Telegram bot was programmed in Python.
-The Bot can perform several task accordingg to your commands.
+The Bot can perform several task according to your commands.